NTBBloodbath/lcfetch/README.md

 2. If you're getting errors regarding to `ld` and `-llua` you will need to change the `LUA` variable when running `make` to match with your `liblua*.so` file, e.g.
     `LUA=lua5.3` for `liblua5.3.so`.

+3. If you're getting an error related to `Xatom.h` header during compilation you will need to install `xorgproto` package (don't know if the package name changes in some distros tho).

 ## Usage